 Innovate UK Design Special Interest Group

-The AHRC is also working with Innouvate UK on their Design Special Interest Group, looking at the ways in which Design contributes to innovation in the UK’s business and industrial sectors:
+The AHRC is also working with Innovate UK on their Design Special Interest Group, looking at the ways in which Design contributes to innovation in the UK’s business and industrial sectors:

 Design Special Interest Group (opens in new window)